 We would like to see even more active co-creators who would like to enter into dialogue with society.
 If you are interested, please send an email to the chairman of the ?Chemistry and Society? working group, Prof. Dr. Klaus Griesar.
 In order to familiarize yourself with the self-image of the working group, we recommend that you read the preamble, which summarizes possible starting points for your commitment in the field of action ?Chemistry and Society?.

 Chemical reactions control processes in animate and inanimate nature.
 Chemistry is thus a science of nature, in short: a natural science.
-In addition, the knowledge of chemistry, such as that of Physics or Biology, is used industrially to manufacture and improve many products in our daily life.
+In addition, the knowledge of chemistry, such as that of physics or biology, is used industrially to manufacture and improve many products in our daily life.
 At best, the public appreciates their benefits and knows their risks.
 From our point of view, the GDCh should do more to convey chemical knowledge in a generally understandable manner and to address controversially discussed topics.

 For this purpose, the working group "Chemistry is ..." was founded, which wants to arouse interest in chemistry and explain chemistry facts in relation to everyday life.
-Contributions can range from newspaper columns to science slams.
+The contributions can range from newspaper columns to science slams.
 They are aimed at both teenagers and adults.
 They should neither gloss over nor demonize chemistry and its achievements, but present it on the basis of facts.
-In this way, the working group contributes to the fact that new technologies in which chemistry plays a role can be discussed in public in a relevant manner.
+In this way, the working group contributes to the fact that new technologies in which chemistry plays a role can be discussed in public in a topical manner.

 last modified: 29.06.2021 09:14 H from K.J.Schmitz